 |James V Proffitt|

-My research focuses on vertebrate evolutionary morphology and systematics, particularly in the modern avian clade.
-More specifically, I am interested in the patterns of morphological and ecological disparity in Neornithine birds, and how fossils can inform our understanding of the processes that generated this disparity.
-Secondarily, I have a strong interest in locomotor biomechanics and physiology of extant species of birds.
-I am also interested in comparative phylogenetic methods and their utility in resolving modern ...
+My current research focuses on vertebrate evolutionary morphology and systematics, particularly in the modern avian clade.
+More broadly, I am interested in the patterns of morphological and ecological disparity in vertebrates, and how fossils can inform our understanding of the processes and circumstances that generated this disparity.
+Secondarily, I have a strong interest in locomotor biomechanics and physiology of living species of vertebrates, particularly birds.
+I am also interested in comparative phylogenetic methods and their ...

 Satellite remote sensing of atmosphere.
 Clouds and aerosols.